In The News

 Boston Business Journal, July 16, 2010

-- Joan Parsons becomes President of New England Women in Real Estate (NEWiRE) - On June 15, 2010, Joan Parsons took office as President of NEWiRE, the region's leading professional organization for women in the commercial real estate industry.
+- Joan Parsons became President of New England Women in Real Estate (NEWiRE), now known as CREW Boston - On June 15, 2010, Joan took office as President of CREW Boston, the region's leading professional organization for women in the commercial real estate industry.

 The Boston Globe, June 16, 2010